micka-coder/talmedia/tanakh/exodus/tanakh-exodus-chapter-16-rashi_en.md

 ### passuk 22
 <b>[Lit.]
 They gathered double bread.</b> In their tents they measured what they gathered and they found it to be twice as much — two <i>omers</i> for each one.
 There is a Midrash Aggadah: [לֶחֶם מִשְׁנֶה meaning:] לֶחֶם מְשׁוּנֶּה — “different bread;” on that day it changed for the better regarding its smell and its taste.
 <b>And told Moshe about it.</b> They asked him: “What is [different about] today from other days?”
 From here we may learn that Moshe had yet not told them the section pertaining to Shabbos which he had been commanded to tell them: “On the sixth day [when] they prepare, etc.” Until they asked: “What is this?”
-He responded to them: “This is what Adonoy has said,” i.e., “that I had been commanded to tell you.”
+He responded to them: “This is what Hachem has said,” i.e., “that I had been commanded to tell you.”
 It is for this [oversight] that Scripture (God) punished him, when He said to him (i.e., addressing Moshe) “How long will you refuse [to keep My commands]?” and he (Moshe) was not excluded from the general group.

 ### passuk 23
 <b>Bake what you want to bake.</b> What you wish to bake [of the two <i>omers</i>] in the oven, bake today everything [you need] for two days, and whatever of it you need to cook in water, cook today.
 The term אֲפִיָיה — “bake,” applies to bread whereas the term בִּישּׁוּל — “cook,” to a boiled dish.